C# or D♭ Chord Guitar

 e

-C#5 power chord — C# and G# rooted on the A string, with the octave C# on the D string.
+C#5 or D♭5 power chord — C# or D♭ and G# or A♭ rooted on the A string, with the octave C# or D♭ on the D string.
 The low E is muted.
 Simple, driving, and perfect for rock and metal.

 Master the barre first

-C# has no open chord shape, so a solid barre technique is essential.
+C# or D♭ has no open chord shape, so a solid barre technique is essential.
 Practice rolling your index finger slightly back toward the nut for cleaner string coverage.

 C# and D♭ are enharmonic equivalents — the same chord, different name.
 You may see both in sheet music and chord charts depending on the key signature.